ncsa/Delta_doc/docs/source/user_guide/citizenship.rst

 Acceptable Use Policies
 -------------------------

-As a Delta user, you agree to follow these policies:
+As a Delta user, you agree to comply with these acceptable/appropriate use policies:

 - `NCSA Acceptable Use Policy <https://wiki.ncsa.illinois.edu/display/cybersec/NCSA+Acceptable+Use+Policy>`_
 - `ACCESS Acceptable Use Policy <https://access-ci.org/acceptable-use/>`_